Rajeshwari-Rudra/bigdata-kafka-api/README.md

 ## To start a Consumer

-Open PowerShell as Administrator in the root project folder, start the original consumer app using topic test and group1 with:
+Open PowerShell as Administrator in the root project folder, start the original consumer app using topic account and group1 with:

 ```PowerShell
  java -cp target/bigdata-kafka-api-1.0-SNAPSHOT-jar-with-dependencies.jar edu.nwmissouri.bigdatarajeshwari.Consumer account group1